visruth/visruth/README.md

 ### Hi there 👋
 I'm ✨**Visruth**✨.

-I'm proud to be a human being and I'm lucky to born in India.
+I'm a simple human being.

 I'm proud of my country!